 The Tenshi is a strong two-pole single-wall tent.
-It has the traditional four mid-level corner guy points and reinforced ground level points.
-It also has two features not found on other single wall models:
+It has the traditional four mid-level corner guy points and reinforced ground-level points.
+It also has two features not found on many other single wall models.

-(1) The vestibule has three holes around its tie-out loops.
+The first is the vestibule has three holes around the pole sleeves, which doubles for reinforcing its tie-out loops.
 Though not necessarily designed for this, you can wrap the guyline around the pole once to help transfer tension from the tie-out stitching to the entire pole sleeve (see the photo below).
-This technique is used on the Hilleberg dome tents and works well; however, on those tents, there is no fly material around the pole, so this could create a durability issue over the long-term if you do this with the Tenshi.
+This technique is used on some of the Hilleberg and The North Face models.

-(2) The Tenshi has what Nemo terms a "Sleep Tight Anchor Transfer" (STAT) that improves upon the traditional fabric loop anchor (used on the Rab Latok series and elsewhere).
-Instead of tying rope, slings or cordalette to the outside and feeding something else through the inside loop to your harness, Nemo's setup lets you tie the tent - and yourself - in tightly against an anchor with minimal slack in the system.
+The other is something Nemo terms a "Sleep Tight Anchor Transfer" (STAT) that improves upon the traditional fabric loop anchor.
+Instead of tying rope, slings, or cordalette to the outside and feeding something else through the inside loop to your harness, Nemo's setup lets you tie the tent - and yourself - in tightly against an anchor with minimal slack in the system.
 The exterior point can also serve as an additional tie-out point in high winds (see the photo below that simulates this).

 Weight and Packed Size